-⚙️ Lesson 8: "be used to" vs. "get used to"
+Grammar: "be used to" vs. "get used to"

 In our last lesson, we learned about "used to + infinitive" for past habits.
 Today, we look at two similar-sounding phrases with completely different meanings and structures: "be used to" and "get used to."
-These phrases are not about the past; they are about familiarity1.
+These phrases are not about the past; they are about familiarity.

-The Big Contrast: Three Different Meanings
+The Big Contrast: Three Structures

 1. used to + infinitive (Past Habit)